nostrband/askexperts/README.md

   - `expert_pubkey` (string): Expert's public key
   - `question_id` (string): ID of the question event
   - `answer_id` (string, optional): ID of the answer event if received
+  - `preimage` (string, optional): Payment preimage used for verification
   - `status` (string): Status of the question/answer process ('sent', 'failed', 'received', 'timeout')
   - `content` (string, optional): Content of the answer if received
   - `error` (string, optional): Error message if failed